wilsonmar/wilsonmar.github.io/_posts/2018-06-21-maximum-limits.md

    Their permissions need to be "-rw-r--r--", set by sudo chmod 644.

 5. So how do you turn csrutil off?
-Google says sudo csrutil disable...
-Ummm, not so easy, can only be done in Recovery Mode.
+Google says "sudo csrutil disable...".
+But not so easy.
+That can only be done in Recovery Mode.
 So, reboot, hold command + R to enter Recovery Mode, once there open terminal and do csrutil disable...
 Finally a breakthrough...disabled.

 4. Now you can adjust the process limit on Mac OS X Yosemite and El Capitan versions: